BlackRock expects 75% of company and govt assets to be net zero-aligned by 2030

 LONDON, April 14 (Reuters) - BlackRock BLK.N on Thursday projected that by 2030 at least three quarters of its investments in companies and governments will be tied to issuers with a scientific target to cut net greenhouse gas emissions to zero by 2050, up from 25% currently.

-The forecast covers emissions tied to 77% of its total assets at the end of September 2021, but excludes those such as municipal bonds for which there is currently no reliable data.
+The forecast covers emissions tied to 77% of its total assets at the end of September 2021, some $9.5 trillion, but excludes those such as municipal bonds for which there is currently no reliable data.

 Setting a 2030 goal is a central requirement for members of the Net Zero Asset Managers Initiative (NZAMI), a sector-wide group of money managers aiming to get to net-zero emissions across their assets.
 BlackRock joined the NZAMI in March 2021